What is Admixture in construction?

 - Concrete mixing can hasten the setting process.

-- Additionally, additives can be employed for cosmetic purposes, such as changing the color of cement.
+- Additionally, additives can be employed for other purposes, such as changing the color of cement.

 - It reduces the early hydration heat and solves the thermal cracking issue in concrete.